 The longer someone has diabetes mellitus, the more likely they will develop diabetic retinopathy.
 After 25 years, nearly all people with diabetes mellitus will show some signs of diabetic retinopathy.
 The severity of diabetic retinopathy is also related to blood glucose (sugar) control.
 Keeping blood glucose levels down to as normal as possible reduces the degree and rate of progression of diabetic retinopathy and other diabetic complications in the body.
 The hemoglobin A1C level reflects how well blood sugar control has been achieved over the past several months.
-The goal in managing diabetes is to keep the hemoglobin A1C level less than 7 although the best target level may be higher or lower depending on patient age and other medical problems.
+The goal in managing diabetes is to keep the hemoglobin A1C level generally less than 7 although the best target level may be higher or lower depending on patient age and other medical problems.
 The exact ideal A1C level is best determined by the physician primarily involved in guiding the management of the blood sugars.

 Symptoms of diabetic retinopathy include gradual, progressive blurring of vision; sudden, severe vision loss; floaters; or fluctuating vision.
 It is important to recognize that people with diabetic retinopathy may not necessarily have visual changes even in more advanced stages.
 It is important and mandatory that people with diabetes mellitus have their eyes examined at least annually.

 A complete ophthalmic examination is important in the assessment of diabetic retinopathy and this includes vision testing, drops to dilate pupils, and a complete examination of the front and back of the eye.

 What the Doctor Sees